slackmage/Awesome-Job-Hunting/README.md

    - Specializes in curating a list of remote jobs and provides valuable insights and tips on remote work culture.
 It is recommended for both beginners and seasoned remote professionals.

 ### ARC
-   - A remote-only job board for developers, offering specific listings for entry-level applicants such as Remote Junior Developer Jobs & Internships[2].
+   - A remote-only job board for developers, offering specific listings for entry-level applicants such as Remote Junior Developer Jobs & Internships.

 ### Virtual Vocations
    - Features telecommuting positions in fields like technical writing and paralegal.
-It also provides additional resources like a blog with tips for remote job seekers[2].
+It also provides additional resources like a blog with tips for remote job seekers.

 ### We Work Remotely
    - Offers a straightforward layout with a wide range of remote jobs from customer service to programming.
 It connects users with telecommuting opportunities quickly.